Why Strengthening the Perineal Muscles during Pregnancy is Important

 Depending on your strength and mobility as you become further along in pregnancy, you will be able to decide what feels most comfortable for you at any given time.
 In that way you can continue to exercise without strain.
 The more you exercise the perineal muscles and the pelvic floor the more stamina you will have.
 You will be able to do more complex methods and movements and the rewards in the end will have been well worth your efforts.
 As stated above, strengthening these important perineal muscles will provide many positive benefits if you continue these easy exercises not only during your pregnancy but throughout your lifetime as well.

-As with any type of exercise, whether pregnant or not, please check first with your doctor for approval.
+As with any type of exercise, whether pregnant or not, please check first with your healthcare professional for approval.